boiidevelopment/boii_proputil/README.md

 You can run animations or create and attach props to your character.
 Includes a copy function to copy the input data into a full lua function for ease :)

+## HOW TO

+Use `/proputil` to open the UI, you will need to fire this command again after setting animations due to nui focus

 ## INSTALL

 1. drag and drop `boii_proputil` in your server resources